Meter Maid

 Has someone ever gotten really violent with you or threatened you in a way that made you feel unsafe, like they were going to find your home?
 So much so that you were afraid for your life?
 What did you do afterwards?
 Did it stay with you?

-Asked by Axlrose13 over 11 years ago
+Asked by Axlrose13 about 12 years ago

 I think a similar question has been asked before.
 I haven't dealt with anyone physically violent before, but I deal with a lot of verbally abusive people.
 I can deal with sly remarks and swearing, but when people say things like "you should be shot" that really sticks with me.
 It's especially chilling when someone I haven't even ticketed feels the need to tell me that I don't deserve to live, or that something should happen to my family.
 I don't know if they are saying it for a reaction, but some people just take it too far.